Settings for Graph Visualization

 • The property of the element

-• The min or max value (If not specified, the min or max property value from all matched elements will be used, and the highlight will be applied proportionally between the selected min and max values of the specified property.)
+• The minimum or maximum value (If not specified, the minimum or maximum property value from all matched elements will be used, and the highlight will be applied proportionally between the selected minimum and maximum values of the specified property.)

-Size Sets the size of the node/edge to the specific value.
-If interpolation is selected, the slider will have two ends and the size of the node/edge is interpolated based on the result of the search criteria.
+• Size: Sets the size of the vertex or edge to the specific value.
+If interpolation is selected, the slider will have two ends and the size of the vertex or edge is interpolated based on the result of the search criteria.

-Color Sets the color of the node/edge.
-If interpolation is selected, the combobox will let you add multiple colors.
-All nodes/edges are interpolated between these colors based on the result of the search criteria.
+• Color: Sets the color of the vertex or edge.
+If interpolation is selected, the combobox will allow to add multiple colors.
+All vertices or edges are interpolated between these colors based on the result of the search criteria.

-Icon Sets an icon for the node (not applicable to edges).
+• Icon: Sets an icon to the vertex (not applicable to edges).
 If interpolation is selected, multiple icons can be selected.

-Image Sets an image for the node based on an href property (not applicable to edges).
+• Image: Sets an image to the vertex based on an href property (not applicable to edges).

-Animations Lets you set certain animation CSS classes for nodes and edges (such as flashing, dotted-line, animated dotted-line, pulsating) and the duration of an animation cycle.
+• Animations: Allows to set certain animation css classes to vertices and edges (such as flashing, dotted-line, animated dotted-line, pulsating) and duration of an animation cycle.

-• Smart group: Allows you to group vertices based on specified conditions.
+• Smart Groups: Allows you to group vertices based on specified conditions.
+See Group Vertices Using Smart Group for more information.